city_hall

 Combined Sewer Overflow Health Alerts

 Public health warnings related to sewage discharges are posted on this page.
-There is currently one active public health warning(s) related to sewage discharge.
+There are currently no active public health warnings related to sewage discharge.

 A combined sewer overflow (CSO) occurs when a large storm overwhelms the combined sewerage system causing rainwater to mix with wastewater and discharge to a nearby water body.
 This prevents sewage backups into homes and businesses.

-For more information about CSOs and to sign up for CSO notifications for Boston Harbor and Fort Point Chanel, please visit the Boston Water and Sewer Commission’s CSO notification page.
+For more information about CSOs and to sign up for CSO notifications for Boston Harbor and Fort Point Channel, please visit the Boston Water and Sewer Commission’s CSO notification page

 Caution: Avoid water activities during or after rainfall.
 Combined sewer outfall nearby.
 A pipe nearby may have released stormwater mixed with sewage into the water during heavy rain.
 Sewage can contain bacteria that can cause illness